-Attend an information session and meet real students and staff who can talk to you about how Year Up enables career change.
-Or research up online and check out our social media channels for more information.
+Reach out to email@example.com or watch our informational videos to “meet” real students and staff during onboarding!
+Or research up online and check out our social media channels for more information about how Year Up enables career change.
 The federal government has funded studies to ensure we’re delivering on our promise to help young adults like you start life-changing careers.

 When you graduate Year Up, you join a network of 23,000+ Alumni.
 We provide resources such as access to a no-cost Associate’s Degree program, career coaching, and access to an alumni assistance program available 24/7.
 Learn more on the alumni website.

 College Credit FAQs